snac-cooperative/snac_eac_cpf_utils/readme.md

     multi mc: A-Ar
     ...

-You can also manually edit worldcat_code.xml.
-Since it only searches for MARC and OCLC codes from the WorldCat registry, many organizations could be missing.
+Additionally, you can manually edit the resulting worldcat_code.xml.
+The script only searches for MARC and OCLC codes from the WorldCat registry, and many organizations could be missing.
 If you know the relevant information, simply edit the appropriate record in worldcat_code.xml.

 For example, Cty-BR is not in WorldCat's registry, so the record is mostly empty: